Ferrlecit Side Effects

 Generic Name: sodium ferric gluconate complex

 Note: This page contains information about the side effects of sodium ferric gluconate complex.
 Some of the dosage forms included on this document may not apply to the brand name Ferrlecit.

 Not all side effects for Ferrlecit may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to sodium ferric gluconate complex: intravenous solution

 In addition to its needed effects, some unwanted effects may be caused by sodium ferric gluconate complex (the active ingredient contained in Ferrlecit).
 In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking sodium ferric gluconate complex:More common
+If any of the following side effects occur while taking sodium ferric gluconate complex, check with your doctor or nurse immediately:More common

 - Abdominal or stomach pain